Snake Catcher Forestville

 If there's a snake at your home, garage, shed, or property in Forestville, CALL NOW on 0418 633 474.

 Stay calm and keep your distance.
-Move children and pets clear of the area, but keep your eyes on the snake from a safe spot.
-The most useful thing you can do before we arrive is maintain visual contact — a snake that's been watched is far easier to find.
-You don't need to take a photo or identify the species — just watch where it goes.
+Keep your eyes on the snake from a safe spot.
+The most useful thing you can do before we arrive is maintain visual contact.
+A snake that's been watched is far easier to find.
+You don't need to take a photo or identify the species.
+Just watch where it goes, and if it disappears into cover, keep watching the spot where you last saw it.
+Snakes will often reappear within minutes once the area goes quiet.

 About Forestville